PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 #### name

-Name of the Application Gateway.
+The name of the Application Gateway.

 Type: string